-Students apply to the Community Foundation Scholarship Program as a whole, not for a particular scholarship, and are considered for any scholarship in which they are eligible.
+Students apply to the Community Foundation Scholarship Program will complete only one application as a whole, not for a particular scholarship, and are considered for any scholarship in which they are eligible.

 The philosophy of the Community Foundation Scholarship Program is to help as many individual students as possible, therefore only one scholarship may be received by any one student in any given year although they may be eligible for several different scholarships offered.